Skip to main content Skip to sitemap

 In rare cases, serious allergic reactions such as trouble breathing, rash, swelling in the throat and face may occur.
 The allergic reactions can be treated and are usually temporary.
 Students are observed following vaccinations and monitored for adverse reactions.

-School Vaccine Consent Form
+Grade 7 Vaccine Program Consent Form

 Frequently Asked Questions